rimonim/embedplyr/paper/paper.md

 ## Calculate Similarity Metrics

-To complete the DDR analysis, I compare the embeddings of each the corpus texts to that of the DDR.
+To complete the DDR analysis initiated above, the embeddings of each the corpus texts are compared to that of the DDR.
 This could be done by computing cosine similarity between each text and `high_anx_DDR` (`"cosine"` is the default method for `get_sims()`).
-In this case however, I use an anchored vector to quantify the extent to which these texts reflect high anxiety _as opposed to low anxiety_. `method = "anchored"` gives the position of each embedding on the spectrum between two anchor points, where vectors aligned with `pos` are given a score of 1 and those aligned with `neg` are given a score of 0.
+In this case however, an anchored vector is used to quantify the extent to which these texts reflect high anxiety _as opposed to low anxiety_. `method = "anchored"` gives the position of each embedding on the spectrum between two anchor points, where vectors aligned with `pos` are given a score of 1 and those aligned with `neg` are given a score of 0.
 This approach is also known as semantic projection [@grand2022].

 ```r